Campus (college)

-Campus, formerly named MTI College, is a private community college in Sacramento, California.
+Campus, formerly MTI College, is a private for-profit junior college in Sacramento, California.
 Founded in 1965, it focuses on education in the fields of information technology, law, business, health care, and cosmetology.
 The college has been accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges since 1999.
 According to US News & World Report, in 2018 Campus had a total enrollment of 787 students.
 The Department of Education's College Scorecard database reports that Campus has a 71% graduation rate.